ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-setup.md

 Four environment variables are required.
 You can enter these at the command line or add them to your `$HOME/.bashrc` file and source the file.

-To add them at the command line:
+To add them at the command line, use the following:

 ```bash
 export CCACHE_DIR=/home/ubuntu/.cache/ccache